 Flight status changes

 Should the status of your flight change on the day of travel, there are a number of ways you can be made aware.
 Within 30 minutes of a delay being known, Flight Information Display screens, our Airport Staff and our Call Centre Agents will be made aware of any flight delay over 30 minutes.
 The Airport Staff will make announcements detailing the flight status change.
-You can also check your flight status via the Flight Status screen on the website.
+You can also check your flight status or subscribe to our flight status notification service via the Flight Status screen on the website.